jackiehjm/stx-docs/doc/source/storage/kubernetes/enable-readwriteonce-pvc-support-in-additional-namespaces.rst

         +--------------------+--------------------------------------------------+

 #.
 Create an overrides yaml file defining the new namespaces.
 In this example we will create the file /home/sysadmin/update-namespaces.yaml with the following content:

     .. code-block:: none

+		~(keystone_admin)]$ cat <<EOF > ~/update-namespaces.yaml

         classes:
         - additionalNamespaces: [default, kube-public, new-app, new-app2, new-app3]